KaleoCtrl Svelte Themes

 ./install.sh

-The script offers three modes:
+The script provides three modes:

 2. Dev setup — installs dependencies only, for development with cargo tauri dev